tatjana19/freelancer-negotiations/README.md

 # freelancer-negotiations

-Some negotiations points that have to be consider by freelancers when they negotiate
+Some negotiations points that have to be consider by freelancers when they negotiate with head hunters.

 # Travel